Skip to main content

 ERROR P2PNetwork unable to create external multiaddress {"error": "invalid ip address provided: ...

-This error signalizes the node could not figure the public IP address of your node on a startup.
-You need to provide your SSV Node's address in p2p: HostAddress: variable in your config.yaml file.
+This error means the node could not determine its public IP address on startup.
+Set the SSV Node address in p2p: HostAddress: in your config.yaml file.

 Node Metrics not showing up in Prometheus/Grafana